-A magnificent mountain, the Jade Dragon Snow Mountain comprises several peaks, the tallest of which is 5,500 metres.
-Today, you will explore one of the beautiful high meadows and enjoy the amazing vistas.
+A magnificent mountain massif, the Jade Dragon Snow Mountain incorporates several peaks, the tallest of which is 5,500m.
+Visiting Jade Dragon Snow Mountain is very popular with travellers to this area, so to avoid the large crowds of people queuing at the same time, the local Government's tourist authority allocates times to each group.

-To avoid the large crowds of people queuing at the same time, the local government's tourist authority allocates a time to each group.
-The bus will drive to the base of the mountain, from where you will take a 10-minute chairlift to Yunshaping (Cloud Fir Meadow) at an altitude of approximately 3,200 metres.
-From the chairlift, there is a wooden pathway to the meadow, which takes approximately 1 hour to walk.
-Descend by chairlift and re-board the bus.
-There are ruthless souvenir sellers near the bus park so be firm to avoid any hassle.
+The bus will drive to the base of the mountain where you will take a 10-minute cable car and explore one of the will take a 10-minute cable car and explore one of the beautiful high meadows and enjoy the amazing vistas.
+From the cable car, there is a wooden pathway to the meadow; this walking route takes approximately 20 minutes.

+Descend by cable car and re-board the bus.
+You may reach a maximum altitude of 3,250m during your time on Jade Dragon Snow Mountain.